-- ▲ 5010 Institute of Analysis and Computational Number Theory (Math A), - ▲ 5020 Institute of Optimization and Discrete Mathematics (Math B), - ▲ 5030 Institute of Mathematical Structure Theory (Math C), - ▲ 5040 Institute of Numerical Mathematics (Math D), - ▲ 5060 Institute of Statistics, - ▲ 5070 Institute of Geometry,
+- 5010 Institute of Analysis and Computational Number Theory (Math A),

+- 5040 Institute of Numerical Mathematics (Math D),

+- 5050 Institute of Discrete Mathematics

+- 5060 Institute of Statistics.

+- 5070 Institute of Geometry,

-▲ Institute of Mathematics and Scientific Computing.
+Institute of Mathematics and Scientific Computing.

 The cooperation within the framework of the doctoral school is intended to promote the joint supervision of dissertations at both universities as well as the associated scientific exchange.
 Extending the range of courses available to candidates with the modules offered at Karl-Franzens-Universität gives candidates the possibility to access a broader educational base.
 Students are strongly encouraged to make use of this opportunity.